FredGandt/RFCRestyle/README.md

   * A few minor improvements to the code while working to create an unminified package to publish somewhere for open-source use.

 * August 18, 2017 - Version 1.2.2.0
-  * Bug fix; thanks to user feedback via the "support" tab on the webstore listing :-)
+  * Bug fix; thanks to user feedback via the "support" tab on the Chrome Web Store listing :-)

 * May 6, 2017 - Version 1.2.1.5
   * Fixed inability to disable auto redirect from TXT to HTML docs.